-4.2.1 Checking the force transducer
+4.2.1 Checking force transducer

 The force transducer is a strain gauge connected to a Wheatstone bridge.
-The force transducers for each Wire Myograph are housed in a separate, protective compartment (see figure 4.2).
-While the protective cover offers some mechanical protection for the force transducers, they are still very vulnerable to applied forces exceeding 1 Newton (100 grams) or fluid running into the transducer compartment due to insufficient greasing of the transducer pinhole.

-If the force readings on the Multi Interface appear unstable or noisy, then first check that the Wire Myographs are connected properly to the Multi Interface and that the chambers are plugged all the way into the Multi Interface.

-If the force reading(s) are still unstable or noisy, then perform a new calibration as described in chapter 3.5.1 in Multi Myograph System User Manual.

-During the new calibration, monitor the relative force reading values in the Force Calibration sub-menu on the Multi Interface The normal operating values for the force transducer during calibration should be between 3000 and 3500.
+The force transducers are housed in a separate, protective compartment (see figure 4.1).
+While the protective cover offers some mechanical protection for the force transducers, they are still very vulnerable to applied forces exceeding 2 Newton (200 grams) or fluid running into the transducer compartment due to insufficient greasing of the transducer pinhole.
+If the force readings on the Wire Interface appear unstable or noisy, then first check that the Single Wire Myograph are connected properly to the Wire Interface and that the connectors are plugged all the way into the Wire Interface.
+If the force readings are still unstable or noisy, then perform a new calibration of the force transducer.
+During the force calibration monitor the relative force reading values in the Calibration Menu on the Wire Interface.
+The normal operating values for the force transducer during calibration should be between 3000 and 3500.

-- If the value is 0, a single digit, or a three digit number, the force transducer is broken and needs to be replaced. - If the value is less than 2000 or greater than 4500, the force transducer is broken and needs to be replaced. - If the message "OFF" is displayed on the main page of the Multi Interface, even though the Wire Myograph is plugged in at the rear of the Multi Interface, the force transducer is broken and needs to be replaced.
-In addition, if the force reading(s) appear yellow in color, cannot be reset to zero, AND the transducer cannot be recalibrated, the force transducer is broken and needs to be replaced.
+- If the value is 0, a single digit, or a three digit number, the force transducer is broken and needs to be replaced. - If the value is less than 2000 or greater than 4500, the force transducer is broken and needs to be replaced. - If the force reading(s) appear yellow, cannot be reset to zero, or the transducer cannot be recalibrated, the force transducer is broken and needs to be replaced.
 If any other problems related to the force transducer are encountered, please contact DMT for advice or further instructions.